 Monthly Church Evangelism: 1st Saturday of every month, 10.30am around the eastern part of Singapore.

 Led by Pr Clement Chew, members of the church gathers to spread the Gospel of Jesus Christ in fulfillment of the great commission.

 Simei Care Ministry

 Tabernacle Bible Presbyterian Church conducts a simple worship service at Simei Care Centre every month.
 The ministry starting in May 2009 headed by Elder Douglas to provide a place for the residents in Simei Care Centre to worship the Lord and also as an out-reach to the unbelievers there.

 Simei Care Centre is a psychiatric rehabilitation centre aimed at achieving long-term recovery.
 Psychiatric disability refers to a wide range of mental health conditions and may significantly impair the person’s performance in major life activities.

-Schedule for Simei Care Center Ministry 2013
+Simei Care Ministry 2017

 Below are the testimonies and reports from the mission field.